Tuesday, October 29, 2024

 There was also a point of time when the PS2, GameCube and original Xbox generation came in.
 The games have a lot of charm in them and have charming copyright screens and logo flows.
 On the Xbox, I went to town on playing Whacked!.
 And you see, I mainly play both the GameCube and PS2 versions.
 I have reignited my love for them and going to town on the retro titles.
 Even retro RPGs like Wild Arms.
 I love the franchise so much and I've been wondering if we are gonna get a new Wild Arms or not.
 There has not been a new game in the works for so long.

 I have been holding these games to my heart today that ever since the PS4 came out, I wanted to revisit them.
-But they have been fizzled out except the ones that are on PS Now, which had a limited selection of PS2 games and lacked a PS1 catalog.
+But they have been fizzled out except the ones that were on PS Now, which had a limited selection of PS2 games and lacked a PS1 catalog.
 I expected full backwards compatibility to be on PS5, but Jim Ryan has confirmed that the PS5 can only play PS4 games and the reason being is that the PS3's architecture is hard unlike the Xbox 360's structure that is easy enough for full Xbox backwards compatibility to be established.

 I was looking forward to revisit retro titles, like Crash Bandicoot: The Wrath of Cortex.
 It was a great game that the levels' music and environment are so charming.
 Especially the trolley level inspired by Donkey Kong Country.
 It does make sense for Crash Bandicoot to be inspired by Donkey Kong in terms of levels that involve underwater and riding on trolleys and Mario in terms of boxes that come in different varieties.
 The game has more sales than the original trilogy that it received a Greatest Hits accolade.
 It represents that Wrath of Cortex is actually a success, not a flop.
 I hold the game dear in my heart today.

 That was never the case except for using PS Now.
-After hearing the disappointing news, I just let it go and stick with playing remasters that kill the old school charm like Crash Bandicoot: N-Sane Trilogy and Spyro: Reignited Trilogy; two remastered trilogies that became a starting point, so to this day, I will never get my possibility to revisit that game.
-To not revisit Wrath of Cortex and other PS2 games I played as a child after hearing that the PS5 can only play PS4 games due to the PS3's unique structure made it sting.
-Yes, it really does sting in disappointment and I will miss listening to Gold Rush's theme, until back in 2022 when the new and revamped PS Plus launched.
-The only thing that caught my eye is that we can be able to revisit older titles released on the PS1, PS2, PSP and PS3 games on the Premium tier as it offers a vast selection of retro titles, including those I loved as a child and given us three retro titles every month, unlike PS Now.
+After hearing the disappointing news, I just let it go and stick with playing remasters that kill the old school charm like Crash Bandicoot: N-Sane Trilogy and Spyro: Reignited Trilogy; two remastered trilogies that became a starting point.
+To this day, I will never get my possibility to revisit those games.
+To not revisit Wrath of Cortex, the subsequent games in the original Budokai trilogy and other PS2 games I played as a child after hearing that the PS5 can only play PS4 games due to the PS3's unique structure made it sting more than hearing that both the Xbox One and Xbox Series X support full backwards compatibility.
+It really does sting real bad that I can never revisit these games.

 Last month, they have released one of the fun retro games called Mister Mosquito.
 It is a game where you can control the mosquito to suck blood from people without being noticed because you are playing as an unwanted guest.
 I better pick this game up to see how it cranked up to be in the future.
 And maybe livestream it.
 Then there's Secret Agent Clank, a PSP spin-off of Ratchet and Clank where you play as Clank to uncover the mystery behind someone impersonating Ratchet.
 I'll give this a go in the future too.